bekalue/Enen/CONTRIBUTING.md

 # Contributing to enen

 🎆🍾Thank you for your interest in contributing to enen!
-We welcome contributions from anyone, whether you're new to open source or an experienced developer.
+I welcome contributions from anyone, whether you're new to open source or an experienced developer.

 ## Getting Started